SUMMARY

 ANALYSIS

-- Judah continues to worship in the Jerusalem temple led by priests who are descendants of AaronMoses' brother and spokesman, and Israel's first high priest. and attended by Levites.
-Israel, however, by driving out the priests and worshiping Jeroboam’s golden calves, has once again abandoned God (8b-12a).
+- Judah continues to worship in the Jerusalem Temple led by priests who are descendants of AaronMoses' brother and spokesman, and Israel's first high priest.
+More and attended by Levites.
+Israel, however, by driving out the priests and worshiping Jeroboam’s golden calves, has once again abandoned God (13:8b-12a).

 The rest of the text illustrates Abijah’s reliance upon God.
 Despite being outnumbered two to one (2 Chronicles 13:3) and outflanked (v.
 13), the Judean forces succeed “because they relied on the LORD” (v.
 18).
 The victory provides tangible proof that Abijah’s address had correctly assessed the situation.

-Another of the Chronicler’s favorite techniques, concentric arrangement of material, highlights the contrasts for us: At the heart of the text is the contrast between Asa’s covenant renewal (2 Chronicles 15:9-19) and his disastrous covenant (“alliance,” NRSV) with Ben-Hadad (16:1-3).
-This contrast is flanked by the positive elements of his victory over Zerah and the Ethiopians (a direct consequence of his “reliance” upon God) and his religious reforms in response to Azariah’s prophetic word (14:8-15:8), and by the negative contrast of his later lack of “reliance” and Hanani’s prophetic rebuke (16:7-10).
-Framing the whole is the stark contrast between the report of Asa’s prosperity as a result of seeking the Lord (14:1b-8) and the report of his gangrenous feet and his failure to seek the Lord (16:11-14).
+Another of the Chronicler’s favorite techniques, concentric arrangement of narrative material, highlights the contrasts for us: At the heart of the text is the disparity between Asa’s covenant renewal (2 Chronicles 15:9-19) and his disastrous covenant (“alliance,” NRSVUE) with Ben-Hadad (16:1-3).
+This contrast is flanked by the positive elements of his victory over Zerah and the Ethiopians (a direct consequence of his “reliance” upon God) and his religious reforms in response to Azariah’s prophetic word (14:8-15:8), and by the negative contrast of his later lack of “reliance” and the seer Hanani’s prophetic rebuke (16:7-10).
+Framing the whole is the stark contrast between the report of Asa’s prosperity as a result of seeking the Lord (14:1b-8), and the report of his gangrenous feet and his failure to seek the Lord (16:11-14).

-Asa’s reign consisted of thirty-five good years and six other years.
+Asa’s reign consisted of 35 good years and 6 other years.
 In fairness, the Chronicler reports that Asa was buried with honors despite his fall from graceGrace is the unmerited gift of God's love and acceptance.
-In Martin Luther's favorite expression from the Apostle Paul, we are saved by grace through faith, which means that God showers grace upon us even though we do not deserve it..
+In Martin Luther's favorite expression from the Apostle Paul, we are saved by grace through faith, which means that God showers grace upon us even though we do not deserve it.
+More.